-Bystander Intervention Training educates participants on ways to safely intervene in situations involving, but not limited to: substance misuse, sexual misconduct, hazing, and mental health emergencies.
+Bystander Intervention Training educates participants on ways to safely intervene in situations involving, but not limited to substance misuse, sexual misconduct, hazing, and mental health emergencies.
 Participants are encouraged to develop scenarios and responses to strengthen their skills in confrontation and peer support.
 All student club officers and members of the Fraternity & Sorority Commons are strongly encouraged to take this training.
-All other students are encouraged to be trained and have the opportunity to request this training (for a student club or organization they are a part of) through the Student Health Center's Office of Health Promotion.
+All other students are encouraged to be trained and can request this training through the Student Health Services' Office of Health Promotion.